Adults and Dysgraphia

 Access to Work Scheme (AtW)

-People with dysgraphia should be able to use the Access to Work Scheme (AtW), which offers help to place people with learning difficulties at work.
-It can provide practical and financial support.
-It can also provide training facilities.
+People with dysgraphia should be able to use the Access to Work Scheme (AtW).
+This scheme (AtW) offers help to place people with learning difficulties (dysgraphia) at work.
+Under this scheme (AtW), you may also be provided with training facilities to help with your dysgraphia.

 The amount of money you may get is dependent on your circumstances, but these monies do not have to be paid back and will not affect any other benefits.